duythien/blog/README.md

 Thank You
 ---------
 Thank you Phalcon forum suport, and more...

 License
 -------
-Blog is open-sourced software licensed under the New BSD License.
+Blog is open-sourced software licensed under the New Apache License.